-- 2.7 A designated switching scheme is a scheme that the PSR has designated as such, having met the criteria set out in Regulation 15(2) of the PARs.
-These are referred to in Chapter 3 of this guidance. - 2.8 PSPs who are party to a designated switching scheme are exempt from the requirements in Schedule 3 of the PARs, provided that: - they remain party to that designated switching scheme13; and - a switch is initiated and completed between two PSPs which are both members of a designated switching scheme. - 2.9 Currently some PSPs are members of the Current Account Switch Service (CASS), which is operated by Bacs.
+- 2.7 An alternative switching scheme is a scheme that the PSR has designated as such, having met the criteria set out in Regulation 15(2) of the PARs.
+These are referred to in Chapter 3 of this guidance. - 2.8 PSPs who are party to a designated switching scheme are exempt from the requirements in Schedule3 of the PARs, provided that: - they remain party to that designated switching scheme and remain compliant with the PARs15 - a switch is initiated and completed between two PSPs which are both members of a designated switching scheme - 2.9 Currently some PSPs are members of the Current Account Switch Service (CASS), which is operated by Bacs.
 PSR anticipates that CASS will apply to be designated as an alternative switching scheme.
 Firms which are not members of CASS will be required to develop a switching service which complies with the PARs.
 Firms which are CASS members will have to meet the PARs requirements associated with completing a switch where the receiving or sending firm is not a member of CASS.

-11 PAD, Article 2(3)
+13 PAD, Article 2(3).

-12 PARs, Regulation 2
+14 PARs, Regulation 2.

-13 PARs, Regulation 14(2)
+15 PARs, Regulation 15(1).

-3 Designation criteria for alternative switching schemes
+3. Designation criteria for alternative switching schemes